-We all know dishes are prone to breaking when bumped around a lot.
-(That’s why we pack them so carefully for our clients!)
+We all know dishes are prone to breaking when bumped around a lot – that’s why we pack plates and dishware so carefully!
 So gather your packing materials, and consider using a box specifically made for packing dishes.
 If you are using a regular packing box, pad the bottom of the box with a couple of layers of bubble wrap.
 Then wrap each dish individually and pack them on their sides, like a box of records.
 Consider putting a piece of thin cardboard between every three dishes to create an extra buffer.
-Then, fill any extra space with more packing paper, some odds and ends from your kitchen drawers, or dish towels.
+Then, fill any extra space with more packing paper, some odds, and ends from your kitchen drawers, or dish towels.

 For bowls, the same mostly applies — except keep your bowls stacked upright.
 Consider wrapping each stack in plastic cling wrap to keep them from shifting in transit.
 If your bowls have a long trip ahead, consider cutting small X-shaped pieces of cardboard to place between each item.
 This will allow the cardboard to bend to the shape of the bowl, as well as provide an excellent cushion.

 The best way to pack your fragile glasses and stemware is in a cell box designed for this purpose.
 You can purchase these boxes from your moving company, or at many hardware stores.
 If you don’t have access to a cell box, one word: padding!
 Wrap each glass carefully and stuff crumpled paper inside.
 No glasses should be touching one another during transport, and be sure to write “FRAGILE” in large letters on the box!